regro/regolith/docs/commands/index.rst

 	    email               automates emailing
 	    classlist           updates classlist information from file
-	    json-to-yaml        Converts files from JSON to YAML yaml-to-json        Converts files from YAML to JSON validate            Validates db
+	    json-to-yaml        Converts files from JSON to YAML yaml-to-json        Converts files from YAML to JSON fs-to-mongo         Import database from filesystem to mongodb.
+By default, the database will be import to the local mongodb.
+The database can also be imported to the destination specified by the 'database':'dst_url' key.
+                            For this to work, ensure that the username, password, and database are included in the dst_url, and that local is set to true.
+        validate            Validates db